lishenglilab/lishenglilab.github.io/_people/yu_zeng.md

 twitter:
 facebook:
 instagram:
-desp: Zeng Yu holds a Bachelor's degree from Hunan University and a Master's degree from Shanghai Jiao Tong University.
-Currently, he works at the Shanghai General Hospital Clinical Research Institute, specializing in bioinformatics, proteomics, and oncology.
+desp: Zeng Yu holds a Bachelor's degree from Hunan University and a Master's degree from Shanghai Jiao Tong University School of Medicine.
+He is currently employed as a computational technician at the Shanghai General Hospital affiliated to Shanghai Jiao Tong University School of Medicine, where he specializes in bioinformatics, proteomics, and oncology.
 ---